-YCDSB has renewed its Multi-Year Accessibility Plan 2018-2023 to describe the goals and measures that will be taken over the period of September 2018 to August 2023 to identify, remove and prevent barriers to accessibility at YCDSB.
+YCDSB is renewing its Multi-Year Accessibility Plan for September 2025 describing the goals and measures that will be taken to identify, remove and prevent barriers to accessibility at YCDSB.

 Members of the public can access all of these plans as well as past Multi-Year Strategic Plans on YCDSB website.
 In compliance with Ontario Regulation 191/11, s.
 12(3), Integrated Accessibility Standards, the York Catholic District School Board offers accessible formats and communication support upon request.